Zaprit/Reflow/SECURITY.md

 ## Supported Versions

-Only the latest release will be supported for security, untill a 1.0 release is available.
+Only the latest release will be supported for security, until a 1.0 release is available.

 ## Reporting a Vulnerability